Similar to The Bechdel Test

 - TOS has Sulu (Asian) and Uhura (black).

-- Star Trek: The Next Generation fails because the only nonwhite human character is Geordi (who is black).
-However, it also has Worf (also black) who is a Klingon raised by humans (who were, incidentally, white).
-The show also has recurring non-white guest characters such as Guinan and Keiko O'Brien.
+- Star Trek: The Next Generation fails because the only nonwhite human character is Geordi (who is black).note

-- Star Trek: Deep Space Nine has Sisko (black), his son Jake (also black) and Bashir (Arabic).
+- Star Trek: Deep Space Nine has Sisko (black), his son Jake (also black) and Bashir (Arab).
 Deep Space Nine is actually one of the more racially diverse main casts (at least the characters' races) with only ONE white human (O'Brien) and he's Happily Married to an Asian woman and they have Eurasian children.
-Although oddly enough 99% of the time Sisko and Jake's love interests would also be played by African-American actors even if they were aliens — make of that what you will.

 - Enterprise has Hoshi (Asian) and Mayweather (black).